 “Another challenge is people often change their exercise to match what a tracker can record accurately, such as giving up on swimming because only walking or running is supported by their tracker,” Epstein says.
 “This is problematic for a number of reasons, such as people changing their exercise to work fewer different parts of their body.”

 In writer and humorist David Sedaris’s latest essay collection, Calypso, he writes about his FitBit.
 In the essay “Stepping Out,” he documents his introduction to the tracker and his escalation from 10,000 steps per day to over 65,000.
+As a sober alcoholic and an obsessive personality, his healthy habit spiraled into self-destruction.
 It took him around nine hours per day of walking, listening to podcasts and cleaning up trash on the British roadways.

 “At the end of my first 65,000-step day, I staggered home with my flashlight knowing that now I’d advance to 65,000 and that there’d be no end to it until my feet snapped off at the ankles,” Sedaris writes.
 “Then it’d just be my jagged bones stabbing into the soft ground.
 Why is it some people can manage a thing like a Fitbit, while others go off the rails and allow it to rule, and perhaps even ruin, their lives?”